Archive of Weekly Update Emails #

 For Week 1, these are the resources we’re suggesting:

-- Website notes on concepts: Voltage regulation, Voltage & current*, Series vs. parallel, Resistors, Capacitors*
+- Website notes & videos on concepts: Voltage & current, Series vs. parallel, Resistors, LEDs

 - Electric current and Voltage sections (2.2 and 2.3) of Scherz & Monk textbook (which is optional, and available here from Tisch Library online)